How to write a sales follow-up email after no response

 • Including a CTA: Don’t forget that your follow-up emails should always point prospects in a clear direction.
 Include a call-to-action (CTA) that acts as a clear next step to prevent confusion or neglect on the buyer’s end.
 Do you want them to provide more details, schedule a meeting, or direct you to someone else who’s better suited to speak with you?
 It’s easier for a prospect to engage with your outreach if you tell them exactly what you want or need from them.

 • Anticipating needs: Part of delivering an exceptional customer experience from the jump is being as proactive as possible with prospects.
 This is particularly true for account executives who are trying to prevent future ghosting from buyers; who are themselves busy professionals and likely aren’t going to reach back out if they don’t get a clear answer or requested information from a provider.
-Implementing tools like conversation intelligence solutions can help, as they automate follow-up by capturing next steps and action items on call meeting notes, so reps remain accountable and nothing ever falls through the cracks.
+Implementing tools like conversation intelligence softwares can help, as they automate follow-up by capturing next steps and action items on call meeting notes, so reps remain accountable and nothing ever falls through the cracks.

 • Ensuring the next step is very easy: The buying process is often complex: In fact, 77% of B2B customers say their last buying experience was extremely complex or difficult.
 If sellers don’t offer a simple, direct next step, they risk irritating, confusing, or disenchanting prospective buyers.
 Success plans (sometimes called mutual action plans) are a great way to collaboratively map out the buying journey with customers, so everyone is aligned and engaged on clear next steps that are anchored to the buyer’s goals.
 That way, buyers won’t jump ship due to uncertainty or misunderstandings.